vaibhavi-0320/StellerFund/README.md

 # The escrow is the code.
 The code is the law.

 *StellarFund locks XLM in a Soroban smart contract on the Stellar blockchain.*
-*Funds release only when work is approved.
+*Funds are released only when work is approved.
 No company in the middle.
 No fees.
 No trust required.*

 <br/>